barbosaMatheus/fetal_health_classification/README.md

 # Fetal Health Classification
-Portfolio demo project, using the Fetal Health Classification data set from Kaggle
-\
+Portfolio demo project, using the Fetal Health Classification data set from Kaggle.
+The data was taken from Cardiotocogram (CTG) readings, which measure fetal heartrate (FHR) and uterine contractions (UCs).
+Each sample was classified by experts as normal/1 (fetus in good health), suspect/2 (fetus may not be in good health) or pathological/3 (readings indicate fetus is not in good health).
+Readings were collected anywhere from 48 hours before birth and up to 30 minutes after birth.

 # Feature Descriptions
 |Feature Name                                          |Description                                            |
 |------------------------------------------------------|-------------------------------------------------------|